Former Bank Examiner Brings Wealth of Experience to Correspondent Role

 Callie Schlieman, SVP/correspondent banker, has worked on numerous bank stock loans.

 “My favorite part is talking to the bankers about the different industries their communities and banks serve and the different risks and success stories in their local economy,” she explains.
 “I also like digging into the bank’s numbers, which tell the bank’s story.
 It’s fun watching bank acquisitions and synergies take place and seeing a bank grow and succeed.”

-As a former bank examiner with nearly 20 years in banking (the last 14 at Bell), Callie brings a wealth of experience to her work as a correspondent lender.
+As a former bank examiner with more than 20 years in banking, Callie brings a wealth of experience to her work as a correspondent lender.
 She primarily focuses on helping community banks expand, maintain healthy balance sheets and plan for the future through bank stock loans.